kmarkus/microblx/docs/user/developing_blocks.rst

 Additional meta-data can be defined as shown above.
 The following keys are supported so far:

 - ``doc:`` short descriptive documentation of the block

--  ``realtime``: is the block real-time safe, i.e. there are is no memory allocation / deallocation and other non deterministic function calls in the ``step`` function.
+- ``realtime``: is the block real-time safe, i.e. there are no memory allocation / deallocation and other non deterministic function calls in the ``step`` function.

 Declaring/implementing block hook functions
 -------------------------------------------

 The following block operations can be implemented to realize the blocks behavior.
 All are optional.

 .. code:: c